software-assignments-fall2021/project-proposal-sneaky-seven/README.md

 </p>

 More thoughts on Plaid:
-Plais is essentially a middle layer - one where all connections to a bank to have been established, and it can fetch relevant information including transactions, savings, etc. Plaid APIs provide a gateway to utilize its interface (i.e. the starting point where users are prompted to select a bank).
+Plais is essentially a middle layer - one where all connections to a bank to have been established and it can fetch relevant information including transactions, savings, etc. Plaid APIs provide a gateway to utilize its interface (i.e. the starting point where users are prompted to select a bank).
 One benefit of this API is that the only requirements are the bank name and the bank account information - the fetching of results is handled by Plaid.

 #### Method 2: Mint API